groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/annotation-redaction/master-annotation-removal-java-groupdocs-redaction/_index.md

 - regex annotation cleanup
 type: docs
 ---

-# Mastering Annotation Removal in Java with GroupDocs.Redaction: A Comprehensive Guide
+# How to Delete Annotations in Java with GroupDocs.Redaction

-## Introduction
+If you’ve ever been stuck trying to **delete annotations** from PDFs, Word files, or Excel sheets, you know how time‑consuming manual cleanup can be.
+Fortunately, GroupDocs.Redaction for Java gives you a programmatic way to strip out unwanted notes, comments, or highlights in just a few lines of code.
+In this guide we’ll walk through everything you need—from setting up the Maven dependency to applying a regex‑based filter that removes only the annotations you target.

-Struggling to manage and remove specific annotations from your documents?
-Whether it's a PDF, Word file, or Excel sheet cluttered with unnecessary notes, having the right tools can transform this tedious task into a seamless process.
-In this tutorial, we’ll explore how to leverage GroupDocs.Redaction for Java to remove specific annotations using regular expressions (regex).
-This powerful feature allows you to clean up your documents based on criteria defined by regex patterns.
+## Quick Answers

-**What You'll Learn:**
+- **What library handles annotation deletion?** GroupDocs.Redaction for Java.
-- How to set up and use GroupDocs.Redaction in a Java environment.
+- **Which keyword triggers removal?** A regular‑expression pattern you define (e.g., `(?im:(use|show|describe))`).
-- The process of removing document annotations with regex.
+- **Do I need a license?** A trial works for evaluation; a commercial license is required for production.
-- Key configuration options for optimizing annotation removal.
+- **Can I save the cleaned file with a new name?** Yes—use `SaveOptions.setAddSuffix(true)`.
-- Practical applications and real-world use cases.
+- **Is Maven the only way to add the library?** No, you can also download the JAR directly.

-Before diving into the implementation, let's ensure you have everything needed to get started.
+## What is “how to delete annotations” in the context of Java?

-### Prerequisites
+Deleting annotations means programmatically locating and removing markup objects (comments, highlights, sticky notes) from a document.
+With GroupDocs.Redaction you can target these objects by text content, making it ideal for **data anonymization java** projects, **legal document redaction**, or any workflow that requires a clean, share‑ready file.

-#### Required Libraries and Dependencies
+## Why use GroupDocs.Redaction for annotation removal?
-To follow this tutorial, you'll need:
+- **Precision** – Regex lets you specify exactly which notes to erase.
-- **GroupDocs.Redaction** library version 24.9 or later.
+- **Speed** – Process hundreds of files in a batch without opening each manually.

-#### Environment Setup Requirements
+- **Compliance** – Ensure sensitive comments never leave your organization.
-Ensure your development environment is set up with Java JDK 1.8+ and an IDE like IntelliJ IDEA or Eclipse.
+- **Cross‑format support** – Works with PDF, DOCX, XLSX, and more.

-#### Knowledge Prerequisites
+## Prerequisites
-A basic understanding of Java programming and familiarity with regular expressions will be beneficial for following this guide effectively.
+- Java JDK 1.8 or newer.

-## Setting Up GroupDocs.Redaction for Java
+- An IDE such as IntelliJ IDEA or Eclipse.

-To start using GroupDocs.Redaction in your project, you need to set it up correctly.
-Here are the steps for installation:
+- Basic familiarity with regular expressions.

-### Maven Setup
+## Maven Dependency GroupDocs

-Add the following configuration to your `pom.xml` file:
+Add the GroupDocs repository and the Redaction artifact to your `pom.xml`:

 ```xml
 <repositories>